muellerberndt/rektosaurus/README.md

 # Rektosaurus

 A test suite to check for client-side script injection via NFTs.
+Payloads are hosted on [rex.rektosaurus.io](https://rex.rektosaurus.io/).